What will the future hold for Metropolitan Bank Holding Corp. (NYSE:MCB) stock?

 Sponsored

-Further, it is important to consider MCB stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.02.Likewise, its price to free cash flow for the last twelve months stands at 4.00.
-MCB’s price to book ratio for the most recent quarter was 0.48, resulting in an 0.95 price to cash per share for the period.
+Further, it is important to consider MCB stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.07.Likewise, its price to free cash flow for the last twelve months stands at 4.17.
+MCB’s price to book ratio for the most recent quarter was 0.64, resulting in an 0.99 price to cash per share for the period.

 How does Metropolitan Bank Holding Corp.
 (MCB) stock rate among analysts?
 Buy, sell, or hold?